Orlando Metcalfe Poe: Early life and ancestry

 Poe was born in Navarre, Ohio.
 His parents were Charles Poe and Susannah Warner, and he was the first of their five children.
 He attended the United States Military Academy, graduating sixth in his class in 1856.
 From then until 1861 he served as an assistant topographical engineer on the survey of the northern Great Lakes; during this time he was promoted to first lieutenant.

 Poe's great-great-grandparents were Catherine and George Jacob Pfau.
 They were of Palatine German descent, and their sons were the first to Anglicize their surname to Poe following the American Revolutionary War.
-The Pfau family migrated to Ohio from Maryland near modern day Camp David, where George and Catherine Pfau had originally settled.
+The Pfau family migrated to Ohio from Maryland near modern-day Camp David, where George and Catherine Pfau had originally settled.
 Pfau's sons Adam and Andrew were noted for their skirmishes with Native Americans in southern Beaver County, Ohio.
 Both men were known as fearless fighters.
-The first Andrew Poe is reputed to have slain the Wyandot Indian Chief Bigfoot in 1781.
-The brothers’ exploits were detailed in volume II of Theodore Roosevelt’s book, The Winning of the West from the Alleghenies to the Mississippi, 1777 - 1783.
+The first Adam Poe is reputed to have slain the Wyandot Indian Chief Bigfoot in 1781.
+The brothers’ exploits were detailed in volume II of Theodore Roosevelt’s book, The Winning of the West.

 Poe was a second cousin of the painter Andrew Jackson Poe.
 He also had English heritage from Metcalfe ancestors.